vaadin/vaadin-element-skeleton/README.md

 ## Contributing

-1. Clone the `vaadin-element` repository.
+1. Fork the `vaadin-element` repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.